How to Negotiate Salary for Your Next Career Move

 Your Network is Vital

-Get insight from talking to friends who have held similar positions, or contacting them via professionals networks as well doing brainstorming professionals in professional organizations.
+Gain insight by speaking to friends who have held similar positions or reaching out through professionally-oriented networks as well as brainstorming professionals in professional organizations.

 Create Talking points

-The time spent in preparing for a negotiation is always well spent.
-You’ll be much more confident in giving your argument if you have a set of talk points that you have outlined before the deadline.
+Preparing for a meeting is time well spent.
+You’ll be more confident when making your case if you have a set of talk points that you have outlined prior to the time.

-Here are a few suggestions of things you might want to think about during your salary negotiation:
+Here are a few ideas of items you might consider during your salary negotiation:

 - Performances and results